Geoff Chappell, Software Analyst

 In x86 versions 4.0 to 6.0, this feature is TRUE if all processors have the 0x00000080 (KF_CMPXCHG8B) feature bit.
 Broadly speaking, this bit is set for a processor for which edx from cpuid leaf 1 has a set CX8 bit (8).
 AMD names this the CMPXCHG8B bit.
 Whatever its name, its purpose is to declare the processor as having the cmxchg8b instruction.

 The ultimate cause of the “broadly speaking” caveat is that when Windows first started using the cmpxchg instruction, in version 4.0, Microsoft recognised it only in processors from Intel, AMD and Cyrix.
 For processors from other vendors, a set CX8 bit had the unpleasant consequence that early builds of version 4.0 stopped at startup.
-That the bug check is MULTIPROCESSOR_CONFIGURATION_NOT_SUPPORTED even on a single-processor machine may or may not—these were years when anti-competitive trickery by Microsoft was not unknown—have meant the unpleasantness was just a coding oversight.
+That the bug check is MULTIPROCESSOR_CONFIGURATION_NOT_SUPPORTED even on a single-processor machine may or may not—these were years when anti-competitive trickery by Microsoft was not much hidden—have meant the unpleasantness was just a coding oversight.
 The vendor-specific testing of CX8, though not of other cpuid feature bits, was relaxed for Windows NT 4.0 SP4.

 The affected vendors inevitably developed means by which their processors that have cmpxchg8b instructions would have cpuid show a clear CX8 bit so that early builds of Window NT 4.0 could at least run, even if not optimally.
 Starting with version 5.1, Windows recognises cases of this happening and either reprograms the processor to enable cmpxchg8b or just accepts that the processor actually does have cmpxchg8b.
 Thus can it be that the PF_COMPARE_EXCHANGE_DOUBLE feature shows as TRUE though a naive test for the cmpxchg8b instruction via cpuid would fail.